TormodLandet/raschii/documentation/raschii_dart.rst

 If you are reading this in a web browser then a demo should be shown below.
-Please note that the Python to Javascript transpilers are corrently not advanced enough to convert the Raschii Python code to a format runable on the web, so what you are seeing is a `port of Raschii to the web-friendly Dart language
+Please note that the Python to Javascript transpilers are currently not advanced enough to convert the Raschii Python code to a format runnable on the web, so what you are seeing is a `port of Raschii to the web-friendly Dart language
 <https://bitbucket.org/trlandet/raschiidart>`_.